 Doctors use rating scales to assess the stage of PD in an individual.
 The two most commonly used rating scales are the Hoehn and Yahr scale and the Unified Parkinson’s Disease Rating Scale (UPDRS).
-The Hoehn and Yahr scale describes five stages to PD progression, while the UPDRS has four parts with multiple points in each section that are individually scored.2,3
+The Hoehn and Yahr scale describes six stages to PD progression (Stages 0 through 5), while the UPDRS has four parts with multiple points in each section that are individually scored.2,3

 Early diagnosis is important

 Treatments for PD are more effective in early stages of the disease, so early detection of PD is important.
 In addition, physical therapy and exercise, which greatly improve symptoms and delay progression of the disease, are much easier to perform in the early stages.